Syncfusion AI Assistant

 Getting Started with Blazor Kanban Component in Web App

-This guide explains how to integrate the Blazor Kanban component in your Blazor Web App using Visual Studio, Visual Studio Code, and the .NET CLI.
+This section briefly explains about how to include the Syncfusion® Blazor Kanban component in your Blazor Web App using Visual Studio, Visual Studio Code, and the .NET CLI.

 Ready to streamline your Syncfusion® Blazor development?